+The POWs were sent out on work details to cut wood for the POW kitchens.
 Other POWs worked in rice paddies.
+Each morning, as the POWs stood at attention and roll call was taken, the Japanese guards hit them across their heads.
 While working in the fields, the favorite punishment given to the men in the rice paddies was to have their faces pushed into the mud and stepped on by a guard to drive their faces deeper into the mud.
-Returning from a detail the POWs bought or were given, medicine, food, and tobacco, which they somehow managed to get into the camp even though they were searched when they returned.
+Another detail was sent out to work at Cabanatuan Airfield which had been the home of a Philippine Army Air Corps unit and known as Maniquis Airfield.
+The Japanese had the POWs build runways and revetments.
+Returning from details the POWs bought or were given, medicine, food, and tobacco, which they somehow managed to get into the camp even though they were searched when they returned.

 The camp hospital was known as “Zero Ward” because it was missed by the Japanese when they counted barracks.
 The sickest POWs were sent there to die.
 The Japanese put a fence up around the building to protect themselves, and they would not go into the building.
 There were two rolls of wooden platforms around the perimeter of the building.
 The sickest POWs were put on the lower platform which had holes cut into it so they could relieve themselves.
 Most of those who entered the ward died.

-On December 12, 1942, Cecil was sent to the Pasay School Detail which built a runway at Nichols Airfield.
+In September 1943, Cecil was sent to the Pasay School Detail which built a runway at Nichols Airfield.
 The POWs on the detail were housed at the Pasay School in eighteen rooms.
 Thirty POWs were assigned to a room.
 The POWs were used to extend and widen runways for the Japanese Navy.
 The plans for this expansion came from the American Army which had drawn them up before the war.
 The Japanese wanted a runway 500 yards wide and a mile long going through hills and a swamp.

 Unlike the Americans, the Japanese had no plans on using construction equipment.
 Instead, they intended the POWs to do the work with picks, shovels, and wheelbarrows.
 The first POWs arrived at Pasay in August 1942.
 The work was easy until the extension reached the hills.
 When the extension reached the hills, some of which were 80 feet high, the POWs flattened them by hand.
 The Japanese replaced the wheelbarrows with mining cars that two POWs pushed to the swamp and dumped as land-fill.
 As the work became harder and the POWs weaker, less work got done.

+At six in the morning, the POWs had reveille and “bongo” (count) at 6:15 in detachments of 100 men.
+After this came breakfast which was a fish soup with rice.
+After breakfast, there was a second count of all POWs, which included both healthy and sick, before the POWs marched a mile and a half to the airfield.
 After arriving at the airfield, the POWs were counted again.
 They went to a tool shed and received their tools; once again they were counted.
 At the end of the workday, the POWs were counted again.
 When they arrived back at the school, the POWs were counted again.
-Then, they would rush to the showers, since there only six showers and toilets for over 500 POWs.
-They were fed dinner, another meal of fish and rice and than counted one final time.
+Then, they would rush to the showers, since there were only six showers and toilets for over 500 POWs.
+They were fed dinner, another meal of fish and rice, and than counted one final time.
 Lights were turned out at 9:00 P.M.